astrada/google-drive-ocamlfuse/doc/Configuration.md

     metadata_cache_time=60

-Specifies if the filesystem is to be mounted read-only (at this moment, write support is not yet implemented):
+Specifies if the filesystem is to be mounted read-only:

-    read_only=true
+    read_only=false

 Specifies the umask (i.e. the bitmask of  the  permissions  that  are  not present) mount option: